mia-platform/documentation/docs/fast_data/faq/bootstrapping-fast-data.md

 The **Initial Load** is a manual operation made at runtime to initialize the projection's records with the most recent copy of the dataset from the system of record linked to it.

-This activity is performed through the **Change Data Capture** (**CDC**) and will be performed by the [Real-Time Updater (RTU)](/fast_data/realtime_updater.md).
+This operation is carried out when we need the more recent copy of a table, in order to transfer the data present within the Fast Data system, with a **Change Data Capture** (**CDC**) and will be then processed by the [Real-Time Updater (RTU)](/fast_data/realtime_updater.md).

-:::danger Before executing the Initial Load...
+:::danger Before executing the Initial Load
 Since an high number of ingestion messages will be handled by the RTU, remember **to disable strategy** during the execution of the Initial Load.

 This will avoid to perform additional MongoDb queries made by the strategies to generate projection changes records.
 :::

 :::tip Execution Time
-An initial load of `6.100.000 records` took around _10 minutes_, which is approximately a rate of `58k message/minute`, using up until 70% of CPU from a single MongoDb core.
+An initial load of `6.000.000 records` took around _10 minutes_, which is approximately a rate of `60k message/minute`: for this message rate, up until 70% of CPU from a single MongoDb core was used.
 :::

 ### What should be the required resources to perform a Single View Refresh?

-The **Single View Refresh** is an operation performed to update all the projection changes of a single view: this activity is needed during the first release of a single view and every time a new feature is released in the environment, since it will start the aggregation pipeline of the [Single-View Creator. (**SVC**)](/fast_data/single_view_creator.md)
+The **Single View Refresh** is an operation performed to update all the projection changes of a single view: this activity is needed during the first release of a single view and every time a new feature is released in the environment, since it will start the aggregation pipeline of the [**Single-View Creator**. (**SVC**)](/fast_data/single_view_creator.md)

 On a [Standard Architecture](/fast_data/architecture.md#standard-architecture), this means that the database will perform operations on: